nanvel/blog/pages/languages/japanese/mnemonics-hiragana/mnemonics-clean.md

 ## /a/ - あ

 Ah!
-I see the letter "あ".
+I see the letter "A".

 ![h a2](ha2.png)